MWSandbox/docs/certifications/AZ-700-notes.md

     - Standard: Within the same region
     - Global: Across Azure regions
   - Traffic over Microsoft backbone network, not public internet
-  - Pricing for outbount and inbound traffic even for standard VNET peering (charged twice)
+  - Pricing for outbound and inbound traffic even for standard VNET peering (charged twice)
   - IP ranges should not be overlapping
   - Configuration:
     - Block traffic from one direction to the other